Patient Education: Do You Know Your ABCs…of AMD (Age-Related Macular Degeneration)?

 - Implementing small changes to your diet – think Mediterranean!

 - Exercising – Studies have shown that walking two city blocks daily can have a positive impact.

 - Quitting smoking – Smoking is the number 1 modifiable risk factor for macular degeneration.

 C is for Call your doctor

 Now that you understand why it is so important to pay attention to changes in your dark adaptation, it’s time to schedule a visit with your eye doctor.
 Tell them that you’re having trouble seeing at night.
-Your doctor can detect the presence of macular degeneration with help from the AdaptDx to measure your dark adaptation function and prescribe treatment.
+Your doctor can measure the speed of dark adaptation with the AdaptDx, which can be useful in diagnosing AMD before drusen are clinically evident.
 Subclinical diagnosis is key to nipping this dreaded disease in the bud.

 Ask your doctor for an AdaptDx dark adaptation test.
 Catching macular degeneration earlier could save your sight and all the complications vision loss can cause.